Mokoto-K/une-ai-competition/readme.md

 this project is at a place where it can be judged and no new features will be going in until after next week.
 So... after 12 days, 70+ hrs (not ashamed admitting that).

+#### 19th of January, 2025
+A few minor display changes implemented after getting some "non tech savy" people to try run the program.... we call that... r n d bby.
+Other than that, just slight changes to the documentation and writing up the 500 word  description.
+I will submit it tomorrow in its current form.